Mandatory Kick-Off IBA

 Below are two programmes for you to complete before the start of your studies to help you prepare for university work and life.

-- Get to know you fellow students and the academic culture
+- Getting to know fellow students from your own and other programs

 Deadline to register is 1 July!